 I tried to tell him what was going to happen,but he doesn't listen to reason once he's decided upon a course of action.
 Sometimes he's right.
 But then we could say the same thing about a broken clock.

 He scrambled up onto the floating plastic fairly easily, but then things started going south in a hurry.
 Remember when I said earlier that this stuff is slightly positive in water?
 I meant just barely positive.
 It floats as long as nothing gets added to it.
 Such as a miscalculating dog without even your average hamster's grasp of elementary physics.
+I said he was smart.
+I didn't say brilliant.

 I think this must be the moment when he realized that he wasn'tt going to be able to stretch out in the sun on this new "raft" and catch up on his reading.
 In fact, the fickle little booger immediately turned to La Gringa in the real boat.
 This is his "Help me!" look.
 I think he must have majored in beseeching with a minor in pitiful,helpless,and starving.
+His eyes get all squinty and he really tries to make one feel sorry for him.
+But look at this photo.
+Does this look stressful to you?
+It's safer than a YMCA swimming pool at the moment.

 We didn't have as much time as we'd hoped for, and had to leave the serious beach combing for another trip.
 This time around my main purpose was to try to determine what was left of this catamaran under the sand.
 The 'seagull striker' was still sticking up just off the beach in the shallow water.
 I suspect it will remain until at least the next major storm.